transmitly/transmitly/samples/README.md

 # Samples

-This directory contains sample projects to help demonstrates how to use Transmitly in various scenarios.
+This directory contains sample projects to help demonstrates features of Transmitly in various scenarios.

 ## [Kitchen Sink](https://github.com/transmitly/transmitly/tree/main/samples/Transmitly.KitchenSink.AspNetCoreWebApi)
-Aims to use as many features of Transmitly as possible.
+Demonstrates as many features of Transmitly as possible in a single project.

-Take a look at the [appsettings.json]() for configuration options.
-If you change nothing, all communications will be logged to the console of the app.

 ### Features
 * Channel - Available Providers